project-asgard/DG-SparseGrid/Vlasov-Poisson-version2/README.md

  - The Hash Table only contains information from Lev
  - The globa matrix is generated through looping over Hash Table
  - Insert the 1D index mapping to HashTable
+ - Slow Version of GlobalMatrix_SG is updated in the slowversion foler